Breast Lift & Breast Reduction Surgery in Adelaide

 All operations have risks, though major complications are rare after breast surgery.
 However, a small risk of concerns may delay healing and require extra care (e.g. minor bleeding, infection, delayed healing of the fat underneath, a small fluid collection, or overactive scars).

-In the longer term, mild asymmetry in size or shape is not uncommon (though your surgeon will do their best to achieve a symmetrical result).
+In the longer term, mild asymmetry in size or shape is not uncommon (though your surgeon will aim to achieve a symmetrical result).
 Often the nipples may have some sensitivity early on, though long term discomfort or loss of the nipple skin from surgery is very rare.
 These risks may vary depending on your specific situation and will be discussed at your consultation.

 Please feel reassured that your plastic surgeon will only recommend surgery if they feel that the benefit of the procedure substantially outweighs the risks.